nlpodyssey/waveny/README.md

 * `process-torch`: process a WAVE file using a WaveNet SpaGO model, loaded and converted from a pre-trained NAM PyTorch/Lightning checkpoint file.
 * `live`: process audio input in real-time using the custom Waveny WaveNet model, loaded from a `.nam` model-data file.
-It uses PortAudio for I/O.
+It uses [malgo] for I/O.

 For detailed usage and arguments of each command, execute: